-Administrative professionals are extremely valuable players in any business or organization; they ensure that a company can perform at its best by making the jobs of the executives and staff members they work with easier and ensure that businesses run smoothly.
+Administrative professionals are extremely valuable to any business or organization.
+They ensure that a company can perform at its best by making the jobs of the executives and staff members easier and keeping the business running smoothly.

 Those working in administrative roles are like backstage staff at a theater: they ensure the whole production goes off without a hitch.
-At the same time, administrative roles offer the opportunity to learn from an extremely successful person who can serve as a mentor or valuable reference in the future.
+At the same time, administrative roles offer the opportunity to learn from an extremely successful person who can serve as a mentor, a guide to helping you on your career path, or as a valuable reference in the future.

-Because the skills you gain in an administrative position are valuable and transferrable to a wide variety of jobs, beginning your career in an admin capacity can lend itself to a variety of professional paths.
+Because the skills you gain in an administrative position are valuable and transferrable to a wide variety of jobs, beginning your career path as an admin can lend itself to a variety of professions.
 The skills admins rely on, like organization, attention to detail, working well with others, and being proactive are necessary in any job.
 At Clarity, I’ve worked with career admin professionals who love their day-to-day.
 I have seen them climb the ladder from a Junior Admin to Admin Assistant, to Executive Assistant, Senior Executive Assistant, to a Chief of Staff or Director of Administration.

 There are others I have worked with who are more interested in using an administrative role as a way to springboard into another career path or to grow within an organization.
 I’ve worked with job-seeking candidates who took a receptionist role as a foot in the door at a company that interested them.
 After this initial job they have been able to shift into other departments such as HR, marketing, or facilities and operations management.
 To make this transition, it’s important to demonstrate mastery of the administrative role, show an interest in a specific area, and be proactive when the time is right about pursuing growth opportunities within the company.